 capturing shadow play on courtyard steps in Olhao Portugal – watercolour.
 Disappearing steps symbolise for me – the unknown….If ever there is a place that is conducive to exploring the creative process….it has been the school in Olhao, Portugal where I have been fortunate enough to teach for quite a few years.
 A place I have come to think of as a second home….

-Situated in the middle of the old fishing town of Olhao, and just a few minutes walk from the waterfront, market, shops, cafes, restaurant, etc. this school allows those who visit to completely immerse themselves into the creative process.
+Situated in the middle of the old fishing town of Olhao, and just a few minutes walk from the waterfront, market, shops, cafes, restaurant, etc. this school has allowed those who have visited to completely immerse themselves into the creative process.

-After being picked up at Faro Airport by Nuno the taxi driver, twenty minutes later, we enter the School house to find a very relaxed dining/sitting room area…It is in this inviting space that we receive delicious freshly cooked food from the superb kitchen….all overseen by the wonderful Margarida.
-It is also a place of many interesting conversations.I took this photograph of Margarida last year.
-I was leaning over one of the upper balconies, as Margarida posed in one of the lower courtyards.What is it that makes a place conducive to the creative process?
+After being met by Nuno at Faro airport, 20 minutes later we enter the School house.
+It is in this inviting space that so many freshly cooked meals have been served and enjoyed ….all overseen by the beautiful Margarida and Joanna.
+It has also been a place of many interesting conversations and much laughter:)Margarida looking up from one of the lower courtyards.What is it that makes a place conducive to the creative process?